 The Festival operates through a Board of Directors selected to provide expertise in key areas of the whisky industry, culture and heritage, tourism and hospitality.

 With an independent Chairman, the Directors work on a purely voluntary basis to drive the Festival forward along with the support of the Finance Manager and Festival Administrator.

 Chairman & Director

 Neil Urquhart, Director, Logistics and Facilities, Gordon & MacPhail

 Paul Rollo, Director, The Drouthy Cobbler

 Now in its 16th year, Spirit of Speyside Whisky Festival is financed via public sector funding and private partnerships, which assist with the operating and marketing costs.
 This enables the Festival to support event providers and local businesses, all of whom benefit from the increase in visitors to Speyside each year.
-The Festival stages some events independently – the Opening Dinner and Ceilidh, the Whisky Awards, the Whisky School, the Closing Ceilidh, and our very own music festival Spirit of Speyside Sessions.
+The Festival stages some events independently, including the Corporate Dinner and Opening Ceilidh, the Whisky Awards, the Whisky School, the Closing Ceilidh and our very own music festival, Spirit of Speyside Sessions.

 In addition to financial support from the public and private sector, the Festival is grateful for a wide range of in kind support from a number of local businesses and organisations.